Canadian Income Tax Planning Tips from Toronto Tax Lawyer

 The space used in a private home for generating business income can be claimed as ‘home office’ expense.
 The home office must either be the principal place of business or the space must be used only to earn business income on a regular and ongoing basis.

-Home office expenses can include a pro rated proportion based on area of all non-personal expenses such as rent, mortgage interest payments, utilities, maintenance, property taxes and insurance expenses.
+Home office expenses can include a pro-rated proportion based on the area of all non-personal expenses such as rent, mortgage interest payments, utilities, maintenance, property taxes and insurance expenses.

 Purchases of office supplies for the home office to earn business income are deductible.
 Filing cabinets, chairs and desks are capital properties and are depreciable.

 The cost and usage expense of a phone can be deducted if it is used in the business.
 If a personal phone is used for business, a reasonable portion of the expense can be claimed.